nat-n/poethepoet/README.rst

   to the called python function via `sys.argv`.

-- **Shell tasks** are similar to simple command tasks except that they are executed inside a new shell, and can consist of multiple seperate commands, command substitution, pipes, background processes, etc
+- **Shell tasks** are similar to simple command tasks except that they are executed inside a new shell, and can consist of multiple separate commands, command substitution, pipes, background processes, etc.

   An example use case for this might be opening some ssh tunnels in the background with one task and closing them with another like so: